red-hat-storage/odf-cli/docs/dr.md

 > When reporting DR related issues, please create an archive with the output
 > directory and upload it to the issue tracker.

-The `test-run.yaml` is a machine and human readable description of the the test run.
+The `test-run.yaml` is a machine and human readable description of the test run.

 ```yaml
 host: